Gusinje: History

 The two strongest feudal families in the Plav-Gusinje region (~90 km to the northeast of Gruemirë) trace their origin to Gruemiri.
 The Rexhepagaj of Plav, Montenegro (now, Redžepagić-Rexhepagiqi) moved to Plav in the beginning of the 1650s where their ancestor took the Muslim name Veli when he converted.
 Rexhep Aga who gave the name to the family was a great-great-grandson of Veli.
 The Shabanagaj (now also known as Šabanagić) were related via marriage with the Bushati family of Shkodra.
 Shaban Aga, their eponymous ancestor was the son-in-law of Sulejman Pasha Bushati, sanjakbey of Shkodra.
 He was sent in Gusinje as the commander of the fortress around 1690.
 The Shabanagaj family owned large estates in Berane.
 Ali Pasha of Gusinje, commander of the League of Prizren was a Shabanagaj and Jashar Rexhepagiq, pedagogue in Kosovo, was a Rexhepagaj.

+In 1675 Evliya Çelebi who visited Gusinje during this time, described it as a "lively Albanian town".

 As the Ottoman Empire disintegrated in the long 19th century already in the Treaty of San Stefano, Gusinje and Plav were awarded to the independent Principality of Montenegro.
 Gusinje was developing as a commercial town at the time, but still remained outside properly established rule of Ottoman law.
 Gun ownership was widespread and Ottoman rule was difficult to enforce.
 This environment allowed for the existence of an effective resistance against annexation.
 The Albanians of Gusinje opposed the decisions of the treaty and sent telegrams of protest to the embassies of the Great Powers.
 In the Congress of Berlin and its final treaty those decisions were finalized.
 The Albanians in the two regions reacted against the final decision in favor annexation and formed the League of Prizren.

 A noted figure of the League of Prizren was Ali Pasha Shabanagaj, a landowner and military commander from Gusinje.
 In the ensuing Battle of Novšiće the League of Prizren led by Shabanagaj defeated the approaching Montenegrin forces led by Marko Miljanov.
 More than 140 dead and wounded of the ~300 casualties of the League of Prizren in the battle were from Gusinje.
 Ismail Omeraga, was a leading commander of the Gusinje volunteers who died in the battles for the defense of Plav-Gusinje.
 His head was carried back in Cetinje, capital of Montenegro.
 Reports after the battle claim that the victors carried into the town 60 heads from their defeated foes.
 The annexation was effectively stopped and the Great Powers began another round of negotiations which eventually led to Ulcinj's annexation by Montenegro as compensation.
 The battle became a point of reference in the Albanian National Awakening and set a precedent about the need of armed struggle to defend other areas.
 Although the battle took place near Novšiće which is ~4 km to the north of Plav, in the Ottoman press of the time it became known as Gusinye hadisesi (Gusinye Incident) because of its crucial role in the struggle.